The Breath Project

 Medicine department at the Churchill hospital and dialogue with doctors, patients, scientists and Oxford University academics.

-BREATHe cafè table tops from May 2016 to September 2016, you will notice a change to some tables in the John Radcliffe and Churchill cafès.
+BREATHe cafè table tops: You will notice a change to some tables in the John Radcliffe and Churchill cafès.
 Vinyl 'tablecloths' with facts, poetry and quotes about breath and breathing will give visitors something to look at and talk about whilst they sip their coffee and showing a link to a film of BREATHe offering a musical accompaniment.

 BREATHe Staff Singing Group